haglobah/manzanit0.github.io/_posts/2021-02-17-left-joins-vs-single-queries.md

 the second scenario, we've retrieved 900.000 rows.
 With separate queries we would have retrieved 300.000 comments, 300.000 tags and 100.000 posts.
 This means that by left joining both tables we're retreiving 200k records which othrwise we would not need!
-Think of this in terms of the work we're loading into thed database and, in case you're not streaming the data, the amount of memory you'll load the server with.
+Think of this in terms of the the amount of memory you'll load the server with as well as all the data that has to go over the wire.
+Of course, the database itself will prefer that you fetch the records in a single query, because they're optimised for that, but when you step back and think about the global picture: server, network, etc., it's different.

 ## Final thoughts

-As we've seen, not thinking through usage of a LEFT JOIN can end up being way less performant than shooting separate queries.
+As we've seen, not thinking through usage of a LEFT JOIN can end up being way less efficient than shooting separate queries.
 At the end of the day, it all comes back to the mantra any developer should have: _always measure_.